Friday, 10 October 2025

 Over the next three years T'Ohharre and his crew roamed the seas, attacking ships, trading, and amassing wealth.
 Their actions became infamous, their names whispered in fear across ports.

 At last, T'Ohharre's sentence was complete.
 His original punishment was over, and he was free, or so he thought.
-With a ship filled with stolen treasure, he set course for Europe, eager to return home and claim his reward.
-By this time Captain RoZdriggo has died and by order of the King of his country, T'Ohharre became the captain the ship.
-He is now not a convict anymore but a brave explorer who has brought great laurels for his home country!
+With ships filled with stolen treasure, he set course for Europe, eager to return home and claim his reward.
+By this time Captain RoZdriggo has died and by order of the King of his country, T'Ohharre became the captain the entire fleet.
+By this time the number of ships in his fleet increased; all laden with gold, precious stones, exotic spices, silk, priceless antiques, etc. He is now not a convict anymore but a brave explorer who has brought great laurels and riches for his home country!

 The story of T'Ohharre, the convict turned explorer, was not unique.
 Many others - fellow crew members, prisoners, and explorers - had followed similar routes, driven by greed and the promise of salvation through conquest.
 It was an era of discovery and destruction, a time when the seas were both a highway of opportunity and a graveyard of countless lives.